andrescorrada/IntroductionToAlgebraicEvaluation/SimplestExampleOfEvaluationWithAlgebraicGeometry.md

 3. We want to hammer an important point now.
 The polynomial above is exact and universal.
 Any noisy algorithm that you test will satisfy this evaluation polynomial exactly.
-No ifs and or buts about it.
+No ifs, ands, or buts about it.
 Evaluation polynomials, because they just estimate sample statistics, are universal.
 The lack of any domain knowledge or information in this equation is precisely its utility.
 Algebra is dumb and thus universal.
 No epistemic ignorance in our part will ever make